zerospiel/docs/docs/admin-creating-clusters.md

 ## Updating a Single Standalone Cluster

-k0rdent `ClusterTemplate`s are immutable, so the only way to change a `ClusterDeployment` is to change the template that forms its basis.
+k0rdent `ClusterTemplate` objects are immutable, so the only way to change a `ClusterDeployment` is to change the template that forms its basis.

 To update the `ClusterDeployment`, modify the `.spec.template` field to use the name of the new `ClusterTemplate`.